Course Outline

 Requirements

-• Experience in project or product environments
+• Experience in project or product environments within the public sector.

-• No prior Requirements Engineering certification required
+• No prior Requirements Engineering certification is necessary.

 Audience